 Injury prevention – Players who used a regiment of chiropractic care had a fewer number of leg injuries.

 Crossfit Doctor: Four Methods Used To Treat Athletes

-- Active Release Technique where massage and stretching are combined with moving the effected joint through a range of motion.
+- Active Release Technique where massage and stretching combined with moving the affected joint through a range of motion.

 - Electrical muscle stimulation to release tension towards the surface of the muscle using contraction caused by electricity.